Kuuuube/Circular_Area/wiki/layman_s_guide_to_circular_area.md

 ## Tertiary Mapping Styles

 These mappings mix between primary and secondary mappings.
-Changing the value of `β` changes how the tertiary mapping is mixed. `β` accepts any value from 0 to 1.
+Changing the value of `β` changes the mixing of primary or secondary mappings. `β` accepts any value from 0 to 1.

 Below are `β` values where tertiary mappings match primary or secondary mappings.